 Visit Sidobe Village for a look at life in a typical Zimbabwean village.
 The trip includes a tour of the Sidobe School - during school term - and a moving performance of traditional songs by the local school children.

-Today you will check out of Zambezi Sands and meet your driver for your transfer back to the Victoria Falls airport for your ongoing departure flight.
+Today you will check out of Camelthorn Lodge and board a charter flight from Camelthorn to Victoria Falls Airport.
+On arrival, check into your ongoing departure flight.
 We hope you enjoyed your experience and we wish you a pleasant flight home.

 Four Rosmead Guesthouse is situated on the slopes of Table Mountain and offers breathtaking panoramic views of the mountain, Lions Head, Signal Hill, Table Bay and the city.
 This elegant boutique hotel, is within walking distance of the city center, for your convenience.
 Built in 1903, the property has been stylishly remodeled for its classic Cape heritage to blend harmoniously with a contemporary and modern style.
 The decor is chic with a subtle, distinctive African spirit.
 Accommodation consists of eight individually styled en suite guest rooms.
 A small massage room spa and a patio overlooking the pool deck and herb garden, all contribute to a sense of urban sanctuary, which welcomes you to relax and unwind.